RoboX2020/celia-life/replit.md

-# MedVault Demo - Medical Document Management System
+# Celia - Medical Document Management System

 ## Overview

-MedVault Demo is a full-stack web application for managing medical documents with an AI-powered medical assistant.
+Celia is a full-stack web application for managing medical documents with an AI-powered medical assistant.
 Patients can securely upload, organize, and view various types of medical files including lab reports, medical images, prescriptions, and doctor notes.
 The application features:
 - Automatic document type classification and OCR text extraction
 - AI medical assistant powered by Gemini AI for answering questions about medical history
 - Comprehensive PDF report generation with medical history summaries